-The construction of aligned conceptual categories through language feeds into human programmability on two timescales.
+The impact of language on the construction of aligned conceptual categories happens on two timescales.
 First, in the course of learning the words of their language, individuals are led to learn a set of concepts and align those concepts to a much greater degree than they would otherwise.
 Subsequently, language use allows people to program one another (as well as to program themselves).
-Learning a word-which is often a protracted, procedural process (but see McMurray, Horst, & Samuelson, 2012 for a fuller account)-involves learning to instantaneously activate those representations using words as cues.
-To take one example, learning color names, entails establishment of prototypes and boundaries in conceptual color-often a slow process (Wagner, Dobkins, & Barner, 2013).
-But once learned, a color term can rapidly instantiate a categorical color representation allowing one person to tell another to look for a red berry, not the blue one-instantly focusing one's attention on the dimension of interest.4 The next two examples develop this idea further.
+Learning a word-which is often a protracted, procedural process (but see McMurray, Horst, & Samuelson, 2012 for a fuller account) involves learning to instantaneously activate those representations using words as cues.
+To take one example, learning color names involves partitioning the color space into nameable regions-often a slow process (Wagner, Dobkins, & Barner, 2013).
+But once learned, a color term can rapidly instantiate a categorical color representation allowing one person to tell another to look for red berries, not the blue ones-instantly focusing one's attention on the dimension of interest.
+The next two sections develop this idea further.